mishraShilpa-28/predict-future-sales/README.md

    git clone https://github.com/mishraShilpa-28/predict-future-sales.git
    cd Predict-Future-Sales

 2. Install dependencies:
-   bash
-   Copy
-   Edit
-   pip install -r requirements.txt
+   `pip install -r requirements.txt`

-   Run the Jupyter Notebook or Python scripts to explore and train the model.
+3. Run the Jupyter Notebook or Python scripts to explore and train the model.

 ## Dataset
 The dataset used is from Kaggle's Predict Future Sales competition.
 It includes sales data from a Russian software company.